-How to Execute a SQL Script or Query From an ASP.NET Website
+How to Use SQL Script In an ASP.NET Web Page

 Many businesses can only survive because they can use SQL scripts within their websites. eBay and Amazon.com are two examples of websites which execute and run millions of lines of SQL scripts and queries behind the scene every minute to fulfill their online shopper’s needs.